-4.3 EMPLOYMENT AREAS

-- 4.3.22 That local municipalities, in consultation with York Region, prepare secondary plans or equivalent comprehensive planning studies for new Employment Areas that meet or exceed the minimum density targets in Table 5 and in accordance with applicable policies of the Plan. - 4.3.23 To encourage local municipalities to update existing secondary plans and/or redevelopment plans to meet or exceed the minimum density targets in Table 5, where possible given the local context and in accordance with other applicable policies of the Plan. - 4.3.24 To encourage employment intensification and higher density employment uses in strategic growth areas and adjacent to existing and future rapid transit corridors. - 4.3.25 That development within existing and new Employment Areas be designed to maximize walkability, provide for a mix of amenities and open space and enhance access and connectivity to a range of transportation modes including transit and active transportation where appropriate. - 4.3.26 To require flexible and adaptable Employment Areas that include street patterns and building design and siting that allow for redevelopment and intensification. - 4.3.27 To support the development of a safe, desirable, and sustainable built environment in Employment Areas. - 4.3.28 To require local municipalities to develop urban design guidelines as part of secondary plans or alternative comprehensive plans for new Employment Areas.
-Local municipalities are encouraged to refer to York Region's New Communities Guidelines and policy 2.3.13 of the Plan when developing urban design guidelines. - 4.3.29 To encourage local municipalities to use tools such as Business Improvement Areas or Community Improvement Plans to promote redevelopment and improvements to built form and accessibility in Employment Areas.
+4.3.22 That local municipalities, in consultation with York Region, prepare secondary plans or equivalent comprehensive planning studies for new Employment Areas that meet or exceed the minimum density targets in Table 5 and in accordance with applicable policies of the Plan.

+4.3.23 To encourage local municipalities to update existing secondary plans and/or redevelopment plans to meet or exceed the minimum density targets in Table 5, where possible given the local context and in accordance with other applicable policies of the Plan.

+4.3.24 To encourage employment intensification and higher density employment uses in strategic growth areas and adjacent to existing and future rapid transit corridors.

+4.3.25 That development within existing and new Employment Areas be designed to minimize surface parking, maximize walkability, provide for a mix of amenities and open space and enhance access and connectivity to a range of transportation modes including transit and active transportation where appropriate.

+4.3.26 To require flexible and adaptable Employment Areas that include street patterns and building design and siting that allow for redevelopment and intensification.

+4.3.27 To support the development of a safe, desirable, and sustainable built environment in Employment Areas.

+4.3.28 To require local municipalities to develop urban design guidelines as part of secondary plans or alternative comprehensive plans for new Employment Areas.
+Local municipalities are encouraged to refer to York Region's New Communities Guidelines and policy 2.3.13 of the Plan when developing urban design guidelines.

+4.3.29 To encourage local municipalities to use tools such as Business Improvement Areas or Community Improvement Plans to promote redevelopment and improvements to built form and accessibility in Employment Areas.

+4.3.30 To require local municipalities to include policies within local official plans and secondary plans for new Employment Areas, which address the interface between urban and agricultural land uses.
+Impacts to agricultural operations are to be mitigated to the extent feasible through future planning approvals.